gitforwork2/gitforwork.github.io/_posts/2015-12-10-how-to-use-foia-to-request-approved-i140.md

 ---
 ###What is FOIA application?
 Will my employer come to know of my I140 FOIA request to USCIS?
 * * *
-###My employer didn't share either the I140 case number or approval number.
+###My employer didn't share either my I140 case number or approval number.
 Is it still possible to apply?
 * * *
+###What documents does USCIS provide us?
+Are they sufficient to port the priority date through another employer or apply for H1b extension?
+* * *
 ###How long does USCIS take to respond?
 * * *
-###What documents does USCIS provide us?
-Is the documents sufficient to port the priority date or apply for H1b extension?
-* * *
 ###Does USCIS charge for the service?
 * * *
 ###What are the steps to request the I140 information?
 * * *
-###What forms do I fill?
-* * *
 ###Where do I send the documents?
 * * *
-###What are the steps after sending the FOIA forms?
+###What happens after making the FOIA request?